 Typical terms of Chapter 13 bankruptcy is between 3 – 5 years in repayment.
 Creditors are offered payment of the debts in part or in full and release the debtor from future obligations.
 Upon completion of the term of repayment, the Chapter 13 bankruptcy is Discharge by the court.

 FHA will allow a borrower who has an open Chapter 13 bankruptcy get an FHA insured loan if the terms of repayment are being made satisfactorily for last 12 months.
 The bankruptcy court has to allow and give permission to obtain a new loan.
-The borrower must provide a Letter of Explanation regarding said bankruptcy filing, demonstrate financial stability and good job history over and above the re-establishment of good credit standing.
+The borrower must provide a Letter of Explanation regarding said bankruptcy filing, demonstrate financial stability and sound job history over and above the re-establishment of good credit standing.

 Chapter 7 Bankruptcy

-Under the Chapter 7 of the Title 11 of the United States Bankruptcy Code, it is the process of liquidation with regards to certain exempt property.
+Under the Chapter 7 of the Title 11 of the United States Bankruptcy Code, it is the process of liquidation with regards to specifically exempt property.
 This is the type of bankruptcy that wipes out all the debts, the court’s assigned trustee collects all the debtor’s assets and sell them (non-exempt assets) accordingly.
 The proceeds from the sale of assets are then paid or distributed to creditors.
 After all, creditors are satisfied, the court will Discharge the bankruptcy.

 FHA will allow a borrower to get an FHA-insured loan two (2) years after discharge of Chapter 7 with no extenuating circumstances.
-However, a borrower can qualify for an FHA-insured loan sooner, at the Underwriter’s discretion, if they can provide and document extenuating circumstances behind the Chapter 7 bankruptcy filing.
+However, a borrower can qualify for an FHA-insured mortgage sooner, at the Underwriter’s discretion, if they can provide and document extenuating circumstances behind the Chapter 7 bankruptcy filing.

 FHA’s guide to a securing a mortgage states that at least two years must elapse since the date of discharge.
 However, it is standard practice by lenders to use three years as the Statute.